deepakm925/Microsoft-Power-BI/When-Python-meets-Power-BI/Creating-and-Modifying-a-Power-BI-report-within-Jupyter-Notebook/PART-1-Importing-and-Wrangling-data-with-Python/README.md

 ## WHAT TO EXPECT...
-1. First, install the necessary libraries and import the dataset
+1. First, import the necessary libraries and load the dataset
 2. Then begin our data cleaning step by analyzing the missing/null values and dropping them
 3. Dropping unwanted columns that are not adequate for the analysis
 4. Editing columns such as transforming, splitting, and changing data type